arnesson/cordova-plugin-firebase/README.md

 - cordova-android: `>= 6.4`
 - cordova-ios: `>= 4`

+## Migrating from cordova-plugin-firebase
+If you already have [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) installed in your Cordova project, you need to completely remove it before installing this plugin otherwise they will conflict and cause build errors in your project.
+The safest way of doing this is as follows:

+    rm -Rf platforms/android
+    cordova plugin rm cordova-plugin-firebase
+    rm -Rf plugins/ node_modules/
+    npm install
+    cordova plugin add cordova-plugin-firebasex
+    cordova platform add android

 ## Installation
 Install the plugin by adding it to your project's config.xml:
 ```